paleite/eslint-plugin-diff/README.md

 ## CI Setup

-To lint all the changes of a PR, you only have to set `ESLINT_PLUGIN_DIFF_COMMIT` before running ESLint.
+To lint all the changes of a pull-request, you only have to set `ESLINT_PLUGIN_DIFF_COMMIT` before running ESLint.

 ### For GitHub Actions